 The Executive Development Roundtable (EDRT) offers senior executives and organizational development professionals the opportunity to enhance their impact on their organizations and strengthen their professional growth.
 By taking advantage of dynamic networking, thought leadership, and applied research in an open, peer-to-peer environment, EDRT members have access to, and benefit from, real-life situational experiences of peer executives and professionals from around the country, as well as the invaluable research and expertise of academic experts in their fields.
-The uniqueness of the EDRT Value Proposition – supported by special partnerships between Boston University School of Management and profit and non-profit organizations – is demonstrated in these ways:
+The uniqueness of the EDRT Value Proposition – supported by special partnerships between Boston University Questrom School of Business and profit and non-profit organizations – is demonstrated in these ways:

 The EDRT environment is unique in its openness.
 The senior development professionals of EDRT are on the cutting edge of leadership effectiveness and development and openly share with peer members those experiences that have improved their business performance.
 Members discuss challenges and results and impact of their work in a confidential and supportive environment to facilitate candid conversations and joint problem-solving.
 Information is gathered and shared to improve on current and proposed initiatives.
 Benchmarking is extremely valuable because it is application-based, real-time and industry-specific.
 Members frequently connect individually with each other or in subgroups to address issues or topics of interest that they have in common.